-To demonstrate the practical usefulness of our verification technique, we have applied Hyper-Viper to a number of example programs that represent a variety of applications that concurrently manipulate shared data structures with secret data.
-The first 15 examples model specific applications, which have in common that they spawn a number of worker threads to modify some shared data structure and subsequently output the abstract view of the shared data structure.
-All examples explicitly model data structures containing different kinds of secret information (e.g., employee
+To demonstrate the practical usefulness of our verification technique, we have applied HYPER-VIPER to a number of example programs that represent a variety of applications that concurrently manipulate shared data structures with secret data.
+The first 15 examples model specific applications, which spawn a number of worker threads to modify some shared data structure and subsequently https://github.com/viperproject/hyperviper output the abstract view of the shared data structure.
+All examples explicitly model data structures containing different kinds of secret information (e.g., employee names and salaries, patient health data, or user activity on a website).
+Depending on the example, the data contains some low parts (e.g., whether or not a patient has been vaccinated), or some aspect of the secret data is low (e.g., the range of an employee's salary or the number of-otherwise secret-purchases they have made).